Skip to main content

 The ReallyWrite Editor helps you identify potential zombie nouns in your text.
 Your job is to look at each zombie noun and ask yourself if that zombie noun could actually be a verb (or adjective or adverb) and if so, how?

-You won't remove all the zombie nouns in your text, just most of them.
+No, you won't remove all the zombie nouns in your text, just most of them.
 You may choose to keep zombie nouns that you use as key words.
 In this case, just click "Ignore" on the ReallyWrite Editor.

 Why does this work?